Report a question

 73 / 100

-73. Which of the following numbers is NOT a rational number?
+73. (A) The sum of two rational numbers is always a rational number.

 74 / 100